maxwood1/vectorsummary/README.md

 # R Package: vectorsummary

-STAT 545 assignment to create an R package for practice.
+STAT 545 assignment to create a simple R package for practice.

 ## vectorstats(x)